satismeter/satismeter-android/README.md

 ## Installation

-SatisMeter is available through [jcenter](https://bintray.com/satismeterandroid/SatisMeter/SatisMeter) .  jCenter is the default Maven repository used by Android Studio
+SatisMeter is available through [jcenter](https://bintray.com/satismeterandroid/SatisMeter/SatisMeter).  jCenter is the default Maven repository used by Android Studio.

 **Installation via Gradle**